overrkill/virtual_lecture/README.md

-automating lectures *only for educational puposes
+automating  *only for educational puposes*